Tabora – History, Socio-Economic, Food, Culture and More

 A mix of pumpkin and peanut butter sauce is a local speciality.
 This is served with rice pilau widely all over the region.

 Snacks include local sambusa (samosa), freshly roasted corn on the cob or goat’s meat on a stick, available throughout Tabora.
-The huge regional market in Tabora has a wide choice of fruit, including bananas, pineapples, and watermelons.
+The huge regional market in Tabora region Tanzania has a wide choice of fruit, including bananas, pineapples, and watermelons.

 Tourism in Tabora